jeena-joy/dockerizing-flask-app/README.md

 ### Dockerizing-flask-app
-Running Flask application inside alpine Container using docker compose
+Running Flask application inside alpine Container using docker compose.

 The goal of this example is to show you how to get a Python-Flask application into a Docker container.
 The guide is intended for development, and not for production deployment.
 The guide assumes you have a basic understanding of how a Python application is structured.
 We will create a simple web application in Python, then we will build a Docker image for that application, and lastly, we will instantiate a container from that image.